wereinse/initial-terraform/README.md

 ## Verify the deployment

-Log into the Azure portal and browse your four new resource groups, application insights instances and dashboard created for each of the container instances you created
+Log into the Azure portal and browse your three new resource groups

 > TODO - should we have CLI commands for this? like curl, http, webv
 >